We may get commissions for purchases made through links in this post.

 - Washers, nuts, and bolts: About 16 of each should do the trick.
 These will help fasten the mesh to the lid, which will create windows.

-- A plastic wheel: A 11 or 12 inch one for a Syrian hamster and 8 or 8.5 inch one for a dwarf hamster.
+- A plastic wheel: A 11 or 12 inches one for a Syrian hamster and an 8 or 8.5 inches one for a dwarf hamster.

-As previously mentioned, each of these material does have a significant purpose in creating a high-quality bin cage.
+As previously mentioned, each of these materials does have a significant purpose in creating a high-quality bin cage.
 So, make sure you have all of them before moving on with your project.

 - Some sort of utility knife or saw: Depending on the material of the storage bin, you’ll need either a utility knife or a saw to cut through it.